andredesousa/essential-react-scaffold/README.md

 Lighthouse is an open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more.

+Web performance is possibly one of the most important parts to take into account for a modern web application.
+This project has [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) to help visualize where code in the final bundle comes from.
+You can see the bundle statistics running the analyzer with the `npm run analyze` command.

 ## Commit messages convention

 In order to have a consistent git history every commit must follow a specific template.
 Here's the template: